China hands Microsoft administrative fine over Xbox venture

-Microsoft and Shanghai Oriental Pearl Media Co Ltd (600637.SS), known as BesTV, were fined 200,000 yuan ($31,430)each for failing to report to antitrust regulators that their joint venture exceeded a market share threshold that usually triggers a disclosure requirement.
+Microsoft and Shanghai Oriental Pearl Media Co Ltd, known as BesTV, were fined 200,000 yuan ($31,430)each for failing to report to antitrust regulators that their joint venture exceeded a market share threshold that usually triggers a disclosure requirement.

 Microsoft and BesTV formed a venture in 2013 to bring the Xbox to China after the government lifted a 14-year ban on consoles.